ZviRosenfeld/MinMaxSearch/README.md

 If you're using the ReuseCache option, you can use the FillCache extension method to fill the cache while the program is idle (say, while your opponent is considering their next move).
 Just to remember to cancel the FillCache when you're ready to run a search (using the cancellation token).

-Please note that when using caching, the StateSequence in the SearchResult may be cut off early.
+Please note that when using caching the StateSequence in the SearchResult may be cut off early.
 This is because the cache remembers the evaluations that states will lead to, but not *how* the state lead to that evaluation.
 So the StateSequence will end at the cached state.